 The Miscanthus Sinensis Adagio plant’s tiny white-pink plumes appear in tassel-like florets above the silver green foliage later in mid to late summer.
 The bronze pink flower tassels rise above the foliage and gradually fade to creamy white by fall as the seed heads mature.
 Both the leaves and the blooms last well into winter on this plant.

 The Adagio grass enjoys average, medium, well-drained soil in full sun to part shade.
 However, it is tolerant in a wide range of soils, from well-drained sandy soils to heavier clays and fertile moist soils.

-If this plant lives in extremely shady areas, it will grow less vigorous with decreased flowering and has tendency to flop.
+If this plant lives in extremely shady areas, it will grow less vigorous with decreased flowering and has a tendency to flop.
 It’s tolerant of summer heat and humidity.
 Plus, this shrub is deer resistant so you don’t have to worry about wildlife eating them.